Types of UX research

 What are the advantages of generative research?

-This isn’t to say that Google+ didn’t conduct research, but it does show that it failed to understand user needs and wants – something that generative research can help to achieve.
+This isn’t to say that Google+ didn’t conduct research, but it does show that it didn't understand user needs and wants – something that generative research can help to achieve.

 Here are some of the main benefits of conducting generative research.